Community Benefits for the South Boston Neighborhood

-- Creation of a $1 million endowment to be administered by the South Boston Sports Hall of Fame or comparable program to provide annual college scholarships to South Boston residents, funded with the first building permit for new construction on the site.
+- Upon issuance of the first building permit for new construction, funding of a $1,000,000 scholarship endowment to be administered by the South Boston Sports Hall of Fame (or comparable organization) to provide annual college scholarships to South Boston residents.

 - Approximately 2,500 construction jobs in a variety of trades.

 - Approximately 1,500 permanent jobs related to commercial, hotel, retail, etc.